apache/couchdb/src/docs/src/intro/api.rst

 when replication was started.
 So, any additions, modifications, or deletions subsequent to the start of replication will not be replicated.

-We'll punt on the details again -- the ``"ok": true`` at the end tells us all went well.
+We'll punt on the details again -- the ``"ok": true`` at the beginning tells us all went well.
 If you now have a look at the albums-replica database, you should see all the documents that you created in the albums database.
 Neat, eh?